Traveling Cable Hand Warmers

 Round 13: P2, [k3, p4, k3] 3 times, p2, k2, p2, k14, [p2, k2] 5 times.

-Thumbhole Round: P2, k3, [p4, C6B] 2 times, p4, k3, p2, k2, p2, put the next 14 stitches onto a stitch holder or piece of scrap yarn, turn the work so the wrong side is facing you and cable cast on 2 stitches, turn the work so the right side is facing you, and working into the next stitch on the left needle, [p2, k2] 5 times.
+Thumbhole Round: P2, k3, [p4, C6B] 2 times, p4, k3, p2, k2, p2, put next 14 stitches onto a stitch holder or piece of scrap yarn, turn work so wrong side is facing you and cable cast on 2 stitches, turn work so right side is facing you, and working into next stitch on left needle, [p2, k2] 5 times.
 [60 stitches]

-Rotate the hand warmer so that the on-hold stitches are at the top of the thumbhole.
+Orient hand warmer so on-hold stitches are at the top of the thumbhole.
 Joining a new yarn, pick up and knit 4 stitches along the bottom edge of the thumbhole, as indicated by the pink dots, above left.

 Transfer the 14 on-hold stitches to two double pointed needles.
 [18 stitches]

-Rotate the hand warmer so that the gusset is at the bottom of the thumbhole.
+Rotate the hand warmer so that gusset is at bottom of the thumbhole.

 Next Round: *K1, p1, repeat from * to end of round.